 Did you know the Fort Worth Water Gardens is one of the most visited and most photographed spots in Fort Worth?
-From engagements to graduations to first-timer phptographers, this architectural marvel rivals some of the most beautiful urban garden in the U.S. However, it’s not the only spot that you can find water flowing in the Fort.
+From engagements to graduations to first-timer photographers, this architectural marvel rivals some of the most beautiful urban gardens in the U.S. However, it’s not the only spot that you can find water flowing in the Fort.

 We’ve rounded up some of the best water wonders in Fort Worth for the perfect selfie shot or next family portrait!

 Designed by Philip Johnson and John Burgee, this water work houses three distinct pools: the aerating, the quiet and the active pool.
 Stroll through this urban oasis near the Fort Worth Convention Center and Omni Hotel.